tc39/proposal-temporal/docs/calendar.md

 It is called indirectly when using the `from()` static methods and `with()` methods of `Temporal.PlainDateTime`, `Temporal.PlainDate`, and `Temporal.PlainYearMonth`.

 Custom calendars should override this method if they accept fields in `from()` or `with()` other than the standard set of built-in calendar fields: `year`, `month`, `monthCode`, and `day`.
-The input array contains the field names that are necessary for a particular operation (for example, `'monthCode'`, and `'day'` for `Temporal.PlainMonthDay.prototype.with()`).
+The input array contains the field names that are necessary for a particular operation (for example, `'monthCode'` and `'day'` for `Temporal.PlainMonthDay.prototype.with()`).
 The method should make a copy of the array and add additional fields as needed.

 When subclassing `Temporal.Calendar`, this method doesn't need to be overridden, unless your calendar requires extra fields, because the default implementation returns a copy of `fields`.